JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7953 days**.

-And here is a just a random fact -  **Owen Falls Lake is the largest man-made lake in the world**.
+And here is a just a random fact -  **The first American president to deliver a speech over the radio was Warren G. Harding**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)